Polish government candidate for European Council head not invited to summit

 Keen to block Tusk from being appointed for another 2-and-a-half year term as the chairman of EU summits, the Polish government proposed to replace Tusk with Saryusz-Wolski, a European Parliament member who has never held a top government job.

-Warsaw insisted that Saryusz-Wolski be invited to the summit to present his program to EU leaders.
+Warsaw insisted that Saryusz-Wolski be invited to the summit to present his programme to EU leaders.

 "Our prime minister has informed the Polish government that Saryusz-Wolski will not be invited to the summit," a Maltese presidency spokesman said.